 Get Your Free Habit Tracker PDF

-You can print the template on us letter-sized paper or resize as needed.
+You can print the template on US-letter-sized paper or resize it as needed.
 I’ve also included half-sheet options that will fit A5 planners.
-One nice thing about the PDF format is that you can upload the Habit Tracker PDF file onto your Ipad to track your habits digitally.
+One nice thing about the PDF format is that you can upload the Habit Tracker PDF file onto your iPad to track your habits digitally.

 If you are looking for more tools to help you with being more productive or managing your time be sure to check out these posts: